Ultimately, by sponsoring content, you're able to reach audiences that might not have come across you otherwise.

 While content is a fairly general term, it's important to note that there are different types of media that can be leveraged in the process.
-Knowing the differences between each type of media -- earned, owned, and paid -- and how to combine them is critical to the success of your lead generation efforts.
+Knowing the differences between paid and other forms of media -- earned and owned -- is critical to the success of your lead generation efforts.

-To help you effectively execute on all three, we'll walk you through the nuances of each below, as well as some suggestions on how to leverage them for your company.
+To help you effectively execute on sponsored content, we'll walk you through different types of media, examples of paid media, and some strategies on how to best leverage them for your company.

 The Difference Between Earned, Owned, and Paid Media

 Combining earned, owned, and paid media will help you attract, nurture, and close leads, but what do those terms really mean?
 And when it comes to your company's content strategy, how do they fit into the equation?

 While all three media efforts are important to your overall goals and should converge in your strategy, there are still distinct differences.

 Quite simply, earned media refers to media exposure you’ve earned through word-of-mouth.
 Whether it was the fantastic content you've distributed, the influence of your SEO efforts, the customer experience you've delivered, or a combination of all three, earned media refers to the recognition you receive as a result.